18F/identity-idp/README.md

 -- (to install Node.js v.14 using brew: `brew install node@14`)
 - [Yarn](https://yarnpkg.com/en/)
 - [chromedriver](https://formulae.brew.sh/cask/chromedriver)

+2. If you are running macOS, you will need to install openssl and link to the correct headers:

+- Run `brew install openssl`
+- In your current terminal, run `export RUBY_CONFIGURE_OPTS="--with-openssl-dir=$(brew --prefix openssl)"` You can likewise add this environment variable to your .zshrc file if you prefer.

-2. Test that you have Postgres and Redis running.
+3. Test that you have Postgres and Redis running.

   For example, if you've installed with Homebrew, you can start the services like this: